pk-fr/yakpro-po/README.md

 I began testing some already existing php obfuscation tools, but I did'nt found one that whas fitting all my needs.
 I wanted a **simple** command line tool, based on a **highly customisable** config file, that would be able to:
-- Be fast and re-obfuscate only files that were changed based on timestamps of file.
+- Be fast and re-obfuscates only files that were changed based on timestamps of file.
 - Preserve some files and/or directories from obfuscation.
 - Do not include in the obfuscated target, some files/directories that are present on the source project.
 - Accept lists of names and/or name prefixes to not obfuscate.